j-h-a/tzm-challenge/README.md

 1. The approach used by TZM is not scientific.
 2. The arguments against pricing fail to recognise its social and democratic potential.
-3. It is invalid to dismiss transition issues as "peripheral".
+3. It is invalid to dismiss transition issues as `"peripheral"`.

 --------------------------------------------------------------------------------